trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    > Note: more information about this function [here](https://ligolang.org/docs/reference/map-reference).

-   In a second step, look at the optional ticket, if it exists, then burn it (i.e. do not store it somewhere on the storage anymore) and add a trace of execution, otherwise fail with an error message.
+   In a second step, look at the optional ticket, if it exists, then burn it (destroy it) and add a trace of execution, otherwise fail with an error message.

 1. Same for `pokeAndGetFeedback` function, do the same checks and type modifications as below.